gregborane/desktop-configs/README.md

 # desktop-configs

 Find my different packages and app I usually use on my systems.

-I have a config for both debian and arch at the moment.

-## Wayland :

-- Debian : hyprland
-- Arch   : Omarchy set up

-## X11 :

-- Arch : DWM
-- Debian : Nothing but the configuration can be used as well just the packages file was not adapted to APT package manager
+Bash
+Local
+Config

+I tried to put as best as I could to seperate X11 to Wayland.